 For all other records identified for transfer to the University Archives:

 You are undoubtedly already overworked, and the thought of instituting a new system has, to say the least, limited appeal.
-But with a very limited expenditure of time and effort this new campus Policy on Records Management can provide you with some significant benefits.
+But with a very limited expenditure of time and effort the UMBC Record Retention Schedule can provide you with some significant benefits.
 Here are some tips to help you get rid of the clutter in your offices, avoid duplication of effort, and allow easy retrieval of older materials whether they are held in your offices until their destruction or they are sent to the archives.